BYLAWS OF THE FRAMINGHAM AMATEUR RADIO ASSOCIATION, INC. (FARA), Approved May 06, 2021

 2.4.3 Clerk and Secretary

 The Clerk and Secretary shall perform all recording duties as required for the operation of the Association, have charge of the Minutes of Meetings of the Association, sign all such instruments as require the Clerk and Secretary’s signature and shall make such reports and perform such duties as are incident to the office.
-The Clerk and Secretary shall have responsibility for the taking of minutes of all Regular and Special Meetings of the Association.
+The Clerk and Secretary shall have responsibility for the taking of minutes of all Regular, Special and Board Meetings of the Association.
 The Clerk and Secretary shall maintain custody of all Association Records, be responsible for assuring that notices for all Special Meetings or other designated events are issued, and perform such corresponding duties as are required for the operation of the Association.

 The Director shall provide continuity and advice to the Association.